 Module: Development of Commercial Competences Course Form of assessment ECTS Semester Development of commercial competences I Academic paper and written exam (60 min.)
-Referring to the 4 Fall - Development of commercial competences II examination regulations (§ 11 (6), the form of the assessment will be communicated at the latest at the start of the course.
+Referring to the 4 Fall Development of commercial competences II examination regulations (§ 11 (6), the form of the assessment will be communicated at the latest at the start of the course.
 4 Spring 0-8 ECTS

-Module: Special Subject Course Form of assessment ECTS Semester Quality Management at Educational Institutions Referring to the examination regulations 4 Changing Evaluation Methods and Standards (§ 11 (2), the form of the assessment will be 4 Changing Ideas and History of vocational Training communicated at the latest at the start of the 4 Changing Current Didactical Problems course.
-4 Changing 0-16 ECT
+Module: Special Subject

+Course Form of assessment ECTS Semester

+Quality Management at Referring to the 4 Changing

+Educational Institutions examination regulations

+Evaluation Methods and (§ 11 (2), the form of 4 Changing

+Standards the assessment will be

+Ideas and History of vocational communicated at the Changing

+Training latest at the start of the 4

+course.

+Current Didactical Problems 4 Changing